thomas0sae/koottali.app.github.io/pages/EULA.md

 impersonates any other person, including falsely stating your name.

-Koottali Group operates a zero-tolerance policy for this kind of content.
+NRI Meet Group operates a zero-tolerance policy for this kind of content.

 5. USE OF DATA
    You acknowledge that Licensor will be able to access and adjust Your downloaded Licensed Application content and Your personal information, and that Licensor's use of such material and information is subject to Your legal agreements with Licensor and Licensor's privacy policy: https://emwavetech.com/koottali/privacy-policy/index.html .